wp-plugins/fullscreen-slides/readme.txt

 [http://abcfolio.com/demos/fullscreen-slides/fullscreen-slides-light-demo/](http://abcfolio.com/demos/fullscreen-slides/fullscreen-slides-light-demo/).

-**Features**
+= Features =

-* Easy to add to any WordPress page or post - just insert a shortcode.
+* Easy to add to any WordPress page - just insert a shortcode.
-* Custom image management.
+* Custom image manager.
 * Compatible with all major browsers and mobile devices.

 = Custom Image Uploader and Organizer =